Research Assistantships for High School Students (RAHSS): Funding to Broaden Participation in the Biological Sciences

-Supplemental funding requests to an active BIO award must be prepared and submitted through FastLane in accordance with the instructions in Chapter VI.E.4 of the NSF Proposal and Award Policies and Procedures Guide (PAPPG).
+Supplemental funding requests to an active BIO award must be prepared and submitted through Research.gov according to the instructions for submitting supplemental funding requests in the NSF Proposal & Award Policies & Procedures Guide (PAPPG) Chapter VI.E.5.

-Reminder: Any supplemental funding awarded by NSF must be expended by the end date of the original award.
+Reminder: The supplemental funds must be expended by the end date of the original award.

 The request must include the following components:

-- A specific statement in the summary of proposed work that this is a request for an RAHSS supplement.
+- A specific statement in the Description of Proposed Work section that this is a request for an RAHSS supplement.

-- In the Justification for Supplement include a description (not to exceed 3 pages, single spaced) of the proposed RAHSS that includes:
+- In the Justification for Supplemental Funding section include a description of the proposed RAHSS (not to exceed 3 pages, single spaced) that includes: